kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

---  Arrange for adjustments of various kinds during run time based on keyboard inputs -- Place other variables ( loop delay, ...) up in the defines area of source code -- Use an LM334 to prevent power supply noise from plotting (i.e., convert from resistance to conductance monitoring which means
+--  Arrange for adjustments of various kinds during run time based on keyboard inputs -- Place other variables ( loop delay, ...) up in the defines area of source code -- Use an LM334 to prevent power supply noise from plotting (i.e., convert from monitoring resistance to monitoring conductance
-       that power supply noise is eliminated!)
+     which means that power supply noise is eliminated!)
 -- Use digital potentiometer (x9c104 or x9c503) for more automated balancing of the two serial resistances